AntonAIG/cvr_data_analytics/README.md

 * The bar plot shows the average CVR factors for each day of the week.
 The result shows that Monday has the highest factor ar 1.05 and Tuesday has the lowest factor at 0.81.
 * The scatter plot shows the *Percentage voltage change* versus *CVR factors*.
 This plot shows that the average voltage reduction during CVR deployment was 5.2%.
 Therefore Monday with a CVR factor of 1.05% can produce energy savings of (5.2 x 1.05) 5.46%.

+## LSTM Load Demand Forecasting
+The load demand forecasting model predicts the load profile of a given test sample.
+The test sample can contain multiple features such as temperature, day of the week, time of day, holiday, pressure, humidity, wind speed, etc. This evaluation is the final stage of my master's thesis.

+> The goal is to show that we can produce more acccurate estimation of power using an LSTM model instead of multivariate linear regression.

+LSTMs is a type of RNN capable of learning order dependence in sequence prediction problems.
+The bi-directional LSTM recurrent neural networks present discrete training data sequences in forwards and backwards steps to two separate recurrent nets, both of which are connected to the same output layer.
+This means that for every point in a given sequence, the bidirectional LSTM has complete, sequential information about all points before and after it.
+This characteristic can be implemented for timeseries forecasting, using historical profiles to predict future profiles in a stepwise manner.